melezhik/swat/intro.md

 # Conclusion

 As you can see only a few lines of perl code have been dropped here and most of things have been done without coding at all.
-As I already told swat was designed to be as simple as possible, yet allowing you bring desired complexity if you really need this - follow [swat](https://github.com/melezhik/swat/) documentation to get more on generators, validators, check expressions and other powerful swat features "borrowed" from [outthentic](https://github.com/melezhik/outthentic-dsl) DSL.
+As I already told swat was designed to be as simple as possible, yet allowing you bring desired complexity if you really need this - follow [swat](https://github.com/melezhik/swat/) documentation to get more on generators, validators, check expressions and other powerful swat features "borrowed" from [outthentic DSL](https://github.com/melezhik/outthentic-dsl).

-Fun testing with swat!
+Wish you fun and easy testing with swat!

 Alexey Melezhik --  the author of swat.